 All clients wishing to invest in Cryptocurrency CFDs should carefully read this document.
 Trading in cryptocurrency CFDs involves significant risks, in addition to the general risks associated with transactions in CFDs.
-Please note this product is available to HYCM Capital Markets (UK) and HYCM Ltd (Cayman Islands) clients only.
+Please note this product is available to HYCM Limited (St Vincent and Grenadines) and HYCM Ltd (Cayman Islands) clients only.

 What are cryptocurrency CFDs?

 CFDs are complex financial instruments which allow you to speculate on the price of an asset.
 They are often offered through online platforms.

 CFDs are typically offered with leverage which means you only need to put down a portion of the investment’s total value.
 However, leverage also multiplies the impact of price changes on both profits and losses.
 This means you can lose money very rapidly.

 Cryptocurrency CFDs allow investors to speculate on a change in the price of a cryptocurrency such as Bitcoin or Ethereum.

 A cryptocurrency is a virtual currency that is not issued or backed by a central bank or government.
 They have experienced significant price volatility in the past year which, in combination with leverage, places you at risk of suffering significant losses and potentially losing more than you have invested.

 Cryptocurrency CFDs are an extremely high-risk, speculative investment.
 You should be aware of the risks involved and fully consider whether investing in cryptocurrency CFDs is appropriate for you.